jkomoros/CASsim/README.md

 Each state is an object with commands that apply.

 *setSize*: `[rows, cols]` - Must be in the first state, and may be in later ones.
 Resets the map to that size.
 *setAdjacentPossibleSteps*: `<positive integer>` - Override how many steps of adjacent possible around captured cells to show.
 0 disables adjacent possible highlighting.
+Defaults to 3.
 *name*: `<string` - A name for the state, to refer to later with resetTo.
 *resetTo*: `<string>` - Resets the state to the state at the named previous state.
 The named state must exist, and must be BEFORE this one.